Man who crashed SUV into Colonie house guilty of reckless endangerment

 ALBANY, N.Y.
-(NEWS10)- Three years after crashing into multiple cars with the SUV he was driving and ultimately running into the side of a house off of Central Avenue, Donald Bender was found guilty of reckless endangerment in the first degree on May 27.
+(NEWS10) — Nearly three years after crashing into multiple cars with the SUV he was driving and ultimately running into the side of a house off of Central Avenue, Donald Bender was found guilty of reckless endangerment in the first degree on May 27.

 Bender, 54, Schenectady was found to be responsible for speeding on Central Avenue and rear-ending a vehicle being towed, before witnesses say he jerked the SUV dislodging it from the towed vehicle on June 27, 2018.